 I cover the earth with my children — each with a housewife’s brain.

-In the final stanza the speaker describes the state of her own brain.
+In the final stanza of The Housewife, the speaker describes the state of her own brain.
 She sees it as being “trodden” on and tired from it’s walking in “circles.”
 The places in which it is allowed to walk are “narrow and hard.”
-There is nothing special of interesting about the circle she walks in.
+There is nothing special or interesting about the circle she walks in.
 All she sees is “commonplace,” her mind is a “small back-yard.”